 In 2015, of the 698 fatal crashes, just over 8 percent involved large trucks.
 More than 43 percent involved light trucks or vans.
 Less than one percent involved buses.
 Twenty-six percent of fatal crashes involved pick-up trucks.
 Many of these light trucks or vans and pick-up trucks fall under the federal commercial vehicle regulations.

 The types of accidents common among semi trucks or tractor-trailers may be familiar to most people: jackknifing, rollovers, tire blowouts, and t-bone collisions, to name a few.
 But other types of commercial vehicles are prone to specific types of accidents as well.
 For example:

 Each type of commercial vehicle accident raises its own factual, practical, and legal issues.
-At the Bart Bernard Personal Injury Law Firm, we have a comprehensive knowledge of the issues that these types of accidents raise and are prepared to protect your rights throughout the process.
+At the Bart Bernard Injury Lawyers, we have a comprehensive knowledge of the issues that these types of accidents raise and are prepared to protect your rights throughout the process.

 There are many potential causes – and many potentially liable parties – in an accident involving a commercial vehicle.
 The first question is who or what caused the accident.
 When the cause is related to the commercial vehicle or the driver – as government statistics indicated is often the case – the next question is who is liable for the vehicle or driver?

 When the driver or his vehicle is at fault, liability can fall on the driver personally, his employer, the truck’s owner, the company that leased the truck or trailer, the company that loaded the cargo, or the entity that performed repairs or maintenance, just to name a few of the possibilities.